How Universal Orlando Park Tickets Work (What UK Families Should Know)

 Without it, you’re locked into one park per day — which can feel restrictive, especially if queues are long or kids get tired.
 One important thing to note: Epic Universe is a standalone park, so you can’t move between it and the other parks in the same way.

-It also makes a big difference when comparing the parks themselves: Universal Studios vs Islands of Adventure vs Epic Universe: Which Is Better for School-Aged Kids?
+It also makes a big difference when comparing the parks themselves: Universal Studios vs Islands of Adventure vs Epic Universe: Which Is Better for Kids?

 How Many Days Do You Need at Universal?